-One of the primary myths that is fixed by the New Reverse Mortgage is around the idea that the bank takes the home when the homeowner passes away.
-This is absolutely a Myth but in all fairness the myth was born of situations where it appeared to be fact.
+One of the primary myths that can be fixed by the New Reverse Mortgage is the idea that the bank takes the home when the homeowner passes away.
+This is absolutely a Myth.
+Although in all fairness the myth was born of situations where it appeared to be fact.

 To clarify this myth, we must look deeper at the terms of the old Reverse Mortgage.

 In the old days (5+ years ago), Reverse Mortgages were intended for people to keep for the remainder of their lives.
 The terms and guidelines on Reverse Mortgages back then allowed a homeowner to borrow a high percentage of their home’s value.
 However, they also carried very high-interest rates.
 As a result, the home would almost inevitably go upside down or have negative equity by the time the homeowner passed away.